Configuring the Mobile Security Administrator Portal UEM Integration Settings

 3. In the Advanced section:

-1. To add the device to the Harmony Mobile dashboard without waiting for the complete sync between Microsoft Intune and the dashboard, select Allow auto device addition prior to device sync.
-This creates the device in the Harmony Mobile dashboard.
+1. To add the device to the Mobile Security dashboard without waiting for the complete sync between Microsoft Intune and the dashboard, select Allow auto device addition prior to device sync.
+This creates the device in the Mobile Security dashboard.

 2. To generate a random registration code for each device, select the Random registration code per device checkbox.